 Fast, reliable perishable shipping is the backbone of the food and flower businesses.
 The improvements in perishable logistics means sensitive products like seafood or exotic houseplants are handled and transported appropriately to maintain shipment integrity.

-Failures along the cold chain, which can be catastrophic for small businesses, are at times due to improper documentation, labelling or poor packaging.
+Failures along the cold chain, which can be catastrophic for small businesses, are at times due to improper documentation, labeling or poor packaging.
 The PCR has all the up-to-date, best-practice and guidance information you need to develop loss-minimizing perishable shipping processes.

 Order the PCR online

 English, Spanish and French versions of the PCR are available in digital and print formats.

 If you are new to the PCR, all versions are updated annually.
-Digital products come with automatic updates for the year and a search function that makes finding current information easy.
+The digital format comes with automatic updates for the year and a search function that makes finding current information easy.
 Plus, it's cheaper.